quickapps/docs/eng/designers/themes.md

 How do I show/hide those elements ?
 -----------------------------------

-In your theme layout .ctp file use:
+In your theme layout use:

     Configure::read('Theme.settings.OPTION');

 Where `OPTION` may be one of:

 * site_logo (bool): Display site logo?